AJV009/gitlab-in-green/README.md

 ### Steps:
 - Fork this repo.
 - Git clone the repo from your account.
 - Copy the .env.sample to .env and fill in the expected values.
-You will need a private token from your gitlab instance and a gitlab base url looks like git.qed42.net
+You will need a private token with API access from your gitlab instance and a gitlab base url looks like git.qed42.net. refer https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html
 - Run the following commands.
 ```bash
 $ python gitlab-in-green.py